me176c-dev/android_device_asus_K013/README.md

 See [Development](#development) for a technical overview of the ROM.

 ## Building
-The ROM is built in a regular LineageOS 16.0 build environment, with a few additional/replaced repositories using a local manifest.
+The ROM is built in a regular LineageOS 16.0 build environment, with a few additional repositories using a local manifest.

 **Note:** This guide assumes you have built LineageOS for another device before and therefore are aware of preparations required to build LineageOS (e.g. supported Linux distributions, additional build dependencies, ...).